mohamedmostafam0/Serverless-Image-Processing-with-S3-and-Lambda/README.md

 1.  **Open the UI:** Navigate to the `ui_app/templates/` directory.
 2.  **Launch in Browser:** Open the `index.html` file directly in your web browser.

-    *Note: The UI is now a static HTML/JavaScript application and does not require a local Flask server to run.*

 ## Usage